Sappada Vecchia – Plodn

 Do not miss to have a pleasant walk along the Mühlbach stream at the end of the route, which is illuminated by waterfalls and small wooden bridges at night in summer months.

 Restaurants, mountain huts and refuges all offer the typical local cuisine which, as per the Germanic style, prefers melted butter.
-Cured meats and smoked cheese prevail over those salt-preserved.
+Cold cuts and smoked cheese prevail over those salt-preserved.
 Combined with polenta, sour ricotta flavoured with aromatic herbs is present in many traditional dishes, also as a filling in pizzizati, a kind of ravioli (dumplings).